 If you are following the trilogy of posts of our 4200 mile road trip, you are ready for the second part of the trip.
 Although Missouri is the end point of this section, it’s the title, because it sums up the highlights.
 The area known as the Ozarks, encompasses parts of Arkansas, Missouri, Oklahoma, and Kansas.
-The area is known for it’s culture, but geographically for the caves, caverns, springs and other remnants of ancient times.
+The area is known for its culture, but geographically for the caves, caverns, springs and other remnants of ancient times.

 We headed out of New Orleans mid-day, with a quick stop at Whole Foods, not only for a picnic lunch but because we knew that the States ahead could have less chances for the healthy food we eat.
 We had packed a cooler, besides our usual cold bags.
 After I finish the third blog in this trilogy, I am going to write about things we take on trips, so stay tuned for more on that.